pateldevang/Reader-writers-problem-in-C/README.md

 # Note:

 1. For runnig the above C code, pthread.h library required.(gcc is recommended)
-2. Borland compiler does not supports the pthread. library.
+2. Borland compiler does not supports the pthread.h library.